Tanzania Travel Guide

 What is the difference between an open group climb and a private climb?

-Private climbs to climb Kilimanjaro are your own personal tailor-made adventure.
+Private Kilimanjaro climbs are your own personal tailor-made adventure.
 They give you total flexibility and the highest chance of success.
-Just choose your date, route and any of our tailor-made options.
-Perfect for a group of friends or a charity group.
-Or perhaps for a couple looking to celebrate a special birthday or anniversary.
-Upgrades to private climbs start from £100 per person depending on the size of the group.
+Choose your date, route and any of our tailor-made options.
+Perfect for a group of friends, a charity group, or perhaps for a couple looking to celebrate a special birthday or anniversary.

 -